sandeshkalantre/random-numerical-experiments/README.md

 An interesting question is, for what matrices does this procedure have fixed points?

 ## Josephson Junction Model
+June 2018
 I used the standard circuit model of Josephson Junctions and reproduced Shapiro steps.

+## Pseudo Random
+June 2018
+I made a simple pseudo random number generator using the power-residue method and investigated scores with a computer-generated random distribution.